 7.4.3 API Service Symbols may appear as black and white, reversed out, or in color.
-Examples of acceptable designs are provided in Figures 9 and 10.
-Any color is acceptable provided the design conforms to the designs shown in Figures 8 through 10.
+Examples of acceptable designs are provided in Figure 9 and Figure 10.
+Any color is acceptable provided the design conforms to the designs shown in Figure 8, Figure 9, or Figure 10.